WafeeRahman/ClipShare/README.md

 # ClipShare

-**ClipShare** is a full-stack web application designed to allow users to upload, search, and watch videos.
+**ClipShare** is cloud-based full-stack web solution I designed to allow users to upload, search, watch and archives videos.
 This project showcases a modern and dynamic user experience with a focus on smooth animations and responsive design.
 The application leverages cloud video processing to handle user-submitted videos efficiently.
+Clipshare was an opportunity to develop a tool I can use to archive my clips onto the cloud in a youtube-esque format while building skills such leveraging cloud tools like GCP, working with firebase, developing using NextJS and TypeScript in React.

 **Note**: The project is deployed online, but the link is not publicly available.
 If you're interested in viewing the live application or have any questions, please reach out to me on [LinkedIn](https://www.linkedin.com/in/your-profile).